 GCSE results (30 points)

-Applications will be given an academic score based upon the best eight achieved grades at GCSE or equivalent Year 11 qualifications.
+Applications will be given an academic score based upon the best six achieved grades at GCSE or equivalent Year 11 qualifications.

 UCAT Score (40 points)

 We award a number of points based upon your total UCAT score; we do this once UCAT results are released to universities in November.
 As such the number of points that each UCAT score will receive as part of our Selection Procedure will be determined after the UCAS deadline.

 UCAT Situational Judgement Test (15 points)